How to Clear Safari History on a Mac in 4 Simple Steps

 - Launch Safari

-- Click on the History tab in the menu on top of the screen
+- Open the History menu at the top of the screen

-- Select Show History from the drop-down menu
+- Select Show All History from the drop-down menu

 - Right-click on the desired page from the list that appears